 The Jackie Chan Connection

 In the early 90's not many folk had heard of Jackie Chan.
 I had been put on to his genius by friends, and Johnathon Ross.
 I was hooked.
 I couldn't believe his agility and comic genius.
 Plus his amazing body and all the things it had put up with over the years.
-That was true beauty how I loved to watch the sinews and muscles move beneath their skin in these mostly excellent films.
-Gone was the photoshopping style make up of the Hollywood film.
+That was true beauty which helped to show me how the sinews and muscles move beneath the skin.
+Like ballet dancers these martial artists in these mostly excellent films have a grace and poise that comes from years of hard work.
+Gone was the photo shopping style that made up and still makes up a lot of Hollywood's films.
 Here was the real deal, blood guts and stunts.
-Of course his other co stars Samo Hung and the wonderful Yeun Biao were also amazing and without them Jackie would never have reached the dizzy heights he was to enjoy in the middle to late 90's in the West.
+Of course his other co stars Samo Hung and the wonderful Yeun Biao were also amazing and without them Jackie would never have reached the dizzy heights he came to enjoy later on in the middle to late 90's in the West.

-Well when my first business the mural squad was closing due to the two fools embezzling funds from me, I thought what can I do?
+Well when my first business the mural squad ltd. was closing due to the two fools Jane and Pete embezzling funds from me, I thought what can I do?
 To cheer myself up.
-SO I decided to paint a tribute to the three wonderful actors from Hong Kong.
-I did this in oils and called it 3 dragons and off I gaily went to post it to Golden Harvest Studios in Hong Kong.
+So I decided to paint a tribute to the three wonderful actors from Hong Kong.
+I did this in oils and called it 3 dragons then I posted it it to Golden Harvest Studios in Hong Kong.
+He sent me a letter back and a signed personal photo.

 Little did I know what it would lead to....